Anna's Archive

 Anna's Archive is an open source search engine for shadow libraries that was launched by the pseudonymous Anna shortly after law enforcement efforts to shut down Z-Library in 2022.
 The site aggregates records from Z-Library, Sci-Hub, and Library Genesis (LibGen), among other sources.
 It calls itself "the largest truly open library in human history", and has said it aims to "catalog all the books in existence" and "track humanity's progress toward making all these books easily available in digital form".
-It claims not to be liable for downloads of copyrighted works, since the site indexes metadata but does not directly host any files, instead linking to third-party downloads.
-It has nonetheless faced government blocks and legal action from copyright holders and publishing trade associations for engaging in large-scale copyright infringement.
+It claims not to be liable for downloads of copyrighted works since it does not directly host any files, instead linking to third-party downloads.
+It has nonetheless been targeted for engaging in large-scale copyright infringement, facing government blocks and legal action from rightsholders and publishing trade associations.

-Origins
+History

-Anna's Archive emerged out of the Pirate Library Mirror (PiLiMi) project, an anonymous effort to mirror shadow libraries that completed a full copy of Z-Library in September 2022.
+Anna's Archive emerged from the Pirate Library Mirror (PiLiMi) project, an anonymous effort to mirror shadow libraries that completed a full copy of Z-Library in September 2022.
 PiLiMi acknowledged that it "deliberately violated the copyright law in most countries".
 The project's initial focus was on preservation rather than on making its data searchable.
 Days after US law enforcement seized several Z-Library domains and arrested its alleged operators in November 2022, PiLiMi member Anna (also known as Anna Archivist) launched Anna's Archive, which initially displayed results from Z-Library and LibGen.